Skip to main content

 AI adds quantitative measurement and consistency to expert radiology.
 Cleerly for coronary plaque, AI-assisted lung nodule tracking, and AI-flagged mammography reads are credible examples.
 AI does not replace the radiologist; it makes the read reproducible across time and centers.

 Because imaging is not a substitute for clinical thinking.
-If the plan is the same either way, we are scanning to feel better, not to make a better decision.
+If the plan is the same either way, we are scanning to feel better rather than to decide better.
 The discipline of stopping at the test protects you from both unnecessary scans and the anxiety those scans seed.

 Related Intelligence